Effective Kotlin Item 46: Avoid member extensions

 Under the hood is compiled to a function similar to this one:

-One of the consequences of how they are implemented is that we can have member extensions or even define extensions in interfaces:
+One of the consequences of how extension functions are implemented is that we can have member extensions or even define extensions in interfaces:

 Even though it is possible, there are good reasons to avoid defining member extensions (except for DSLs).
-Especially, do not define extension as members just to restrict visibility.
+Especially, do not define extensions as members just to restrict visibility.

-One big reason is that it does not really restrict visibility.
-It only makes it more complicated to use the extension function, since the user would need to provide both the extension and dispatch receivers:
+One big reason is that member extension functions do not really restrict visibility.
+They only make it more complicated to use the extension function, since the user would need to provide both the extension and the dispatch receivers:

-You should restrict an extension visibility using a visibility modifier, not by making it a member.
+You should restrict an extension’s visibility by using a visibility modifier, not by making it a member.

 There are a few good reasons why we prefer to avoid member extensions:

 - Implicit access to both receivers might be confusing:

 - When we expect an extension to modify or reference a receiver, it is not clear if we modify the extension receiver or the dispatch receiver (the class in which the extension is defined):